IMPACT PARTNERS

 How are Impact Partners vetted?

-A Founder or Leadership Board member is responsible to meet the potential grantee to learn about vision, need, community and work and to determine if our mission and core values are in alignment.
+A Founder or Leadership Board member is responsible for meeting the potential grantee to learn about vision, need, community, and work and to determine if our mission and core values align.
 They will act as the point person for communication and partner care.

 When is the Nomination period?

-All year long but disbursements will be twice yearly.
-The January - May nomination window will be disbursed by June 30 and the June - November nomination window will be disbursed by December 31.
-Members will vote on potential grantees in late May and late November.
-Founders will give recommendations of grantees and funding amounts prior to the vote.
+All year long, but disbursements will be made twice yearly.
+The January - May nomination window will be disbursed after July 1st and the June - November nomination window will be disbursed after our Year-End Giving Campaign early in the new year.
+Founders will give recommendations of grantees and present them to the Flourish community.

 What areas do you focus on?